sr-murthy/continuedfractions/docs/sources/getting-started.rst

 Getting Started
 ===============

-The package uses only Python standard libraries, and is supported on Python versions ``3.10``-``3.12``.
+This is a `PyPI package <https://pypi.org/project/continuedfractions/>`_ which uses only Python standard libraries, and is supported on Python versions ``3.10``-``3.12``.
 It is CI-tested on Ubuntu Linux (22.04.3 LTS), Mac OS (12.7.3) and Windows (Windows Server 2022), but should also install on any other platform supporting these Python versions.

 .. _getting-started.installation: